unixsurfer/anycast_healthchecker/README.rst

 At the root of the project there is System V init and a Systemd unit file for proper integration with OS startup tools.

+Sending a ``SIGURG`` signal to a running anycast-healthchecker process will trigger an immediate, additional (not changing the regular interval) execution of all active checks.
+For services with ``check_rise`` and/or ``check_fail`` set to ``1``, this can be used to make external events faster advertise and/or withdraw their prefixes.

 Systemd and SysVinit integration
 ################################